ProjectNamesake/NamesakeNeuralCellular/README.md

 ## Abstract
 While neural cellular automata (NCA) have proven effective for modeling morphogenesis and self-organizing processes, they are typically governed by a fixed, non-adaptive update rule shared across all cells.
 Each cell applies the same learned local transition function throughout its lifetime, resulting in static developmental dynamics once training is complete.
-We introduce Petri Dish Neural Cellular Automata (PD-NCA), a differentiable Artificial Life substrate that removes this constraint by allowing multiple, independent NCA agents to coexist, compete, and adapt within a shared environment.
+We introduce Namesake Neural Cellular Automata (PD-NCA), a differentiable Artificial Life substrate that removes this constraint by allowing multiple, independent NCA agents to coexist, compete, and adapt within a shared environment.
 Unlike conventional NCA, each agent in PD-NCA continually updates its parameters via gradient descent during the simulation itself, enabling within-lifetime learning and open-ended behavioral change.
 This continual, multi-agent learning process transforms morphogenesis from a fixed developmental program into a dynamic ecosystem of interacting, adaptive entities.
 Through these interactions, PD-NCA exhibits emergent behaviors such as cyclic dynamics, cooperation, and persistent complexity growth, providing a promising new framework for studying open-endedness in differentiable systems.

 <div style="display: flex; justify-content: space-between;">
   <img width="949" height="407" alt="Screenshot 2026-03-08 222634" src="https://github.com/user-attachments/assets/82dde020-4a98-4af7-a0e5-bbf26cbfd346" />